 Exactly two years after the tech company announced a shock move into the automotive space, Sony has doubled down on its ambition.
-Despite delivering no cars and only teasing a series of prototype vehicles, the brand took to CES 2022 to announce an all-new new division – Sony Mobility, alongside a new electric SUV concept, the Vision-S 02.
+Despite delivering no cars and only teasing a series of prototype vehicles, the brand took to 2026 Polestar 6 Plans Confirmed, Including 884HP Output to announce an all-new new division – Sony Mobility, alongside a new electric SUV concept, the Vision-S 02.
 And this time, Sony actually wants to build it.

 The reveal was teased with two cinematic clips, the first envisioning the picture-perfect lifestyle Sony drivers can expect, while the other demonstrated a test of remote driving via a 5G connection linking Tokyo and Germany in real-time.
 “We are exploring a commercial launch of Sony’s EV,” said Kenichiro Yoshida, the company’s chairman, president, and CEO.

 Set to tackle Tesla for electric SUV supremacy, the new Vision-S 02 appears to have taken the Vision-S 01 sedan concept and smoothed out the issues, unleashing a formidable aesthetic in the process.
 Sleek and swooping, the comparisons to the Tesla Model Y are hard to ignore, especially considering the near-identical dimensions, but nevertheless, the Vision-S SUV does offer an interesting prospect.

 According to CNET, the new SUV is powered by a dual electric set-up, with each motor capable of producing around 200 kilowatts, or about 268 horsepower.
 Sadly, no battery size or the estimated range has been provided, but it’s not a major surprise.
 The Vision-S 02 looks to be a fair way away and Sony has instead turned to plugging the high-tech features of the upcoming release.
 And they aren’t too shabby.